Questions Loom Days After Deadly Police Shooting In Wallkill, NY

 - What de-escalation efforts were made before the shooting?

-A source in the AG’s Office told CBS2 investigators are evaluating how to release more information without compromising the probe by a unit that only got up and running in April.MORE NEWS: Long Island High School Custodian Saves Choking Student With Heimlich Maneuver; 'I Literally Turned Purple'
+A source in the AG’s Office told CBS2 investigators are evaluating how to release more information without compromising the probe by a unit that only got up and running in April.MORE NEWS: Lisa Banes' Hit-And-Run Death Amplifies Concerns About Scooters On City Streets

 The office said one element of the investigation is determining if Wallkill Police have body camera video of the fatal shooting or events leading up to it.